Archive

 Lázaro, I., F. Rueda, G. Cediel, E. Ortega, C. García-García, A. Sala-Vila, A. Bayés-Genís, 2020.
 Circulating omega-3 fatty acids and incident adverse events in patients with acute myocardial infarction.
 J Am Coll Cardiol.
 76(18):2089-2097.

 Background: Dietary omega-3 eicosapentaenoic acid (EPA) has multiple cardioprotective properties.
 The proportion of EPA in serum phosphatidylcholine (PC) mirrors dietary EPA intake during previous weeks.
 Circulating EPA in ST-segment elevation myocardial infarction (STEMI) relates to smaller infarct size and preserved long-term ventricular function.
-Objectives The authors investigated whether serum-PC EPA (proxy for marine omega-3 consumption) levels at the time of STEMI were associated with a lower incidence of major adverse cardiovascular events (MACE), all-cause mortality, and readmission for cardiovascular (CV) causes at 3 years’ follow-up.
+Objectives: The authors investigated whether serum-PC EPA (proxy for marine omega-3 consumption) levels at the time of STEMI were associated with a lower incidence of major adverse cardiovascular events (MACE), all-cause mortality, and readmission for cardiovascular (CV) causes at 3 years’ follow-up.
 We also explored the association of alpha-linolenic acid (ALA, proxy for vegetable omega-3 intake) with all-cause mortality and MACE.
-Methods: The authors prospectively included 944 consecutive patients with STEMI (mean age 61 years, 209 women) undergoing primary percutaneous coronary intervention.
+Methods The authors prospectively included 944 consecutive patients with STEMI (mean age 61 years, 209 women) undergoing primary percutaneous coronary intervention.
 We determined serum-PC fatty acids with gas chromatography.
-Results: During follow-up, 211 patients had MACE, 108 died, and 130 were readmitted for CV causes.
+Results During follow-up, 211 patients had MACE, 108 died, and 130 were readmitted for CV causes.
 A Cox proportional hazards model adjusted for known clinical predictors showed that serum-PC EPA at the time of STEMI was inversely associated with both incident MACE and CV readmission (hazard ratio [HR]: 0.76; 95% confidence interval [CI]: 0.62 to 0.94, and HR: 0.74; 95% CI: 0.58 to 0.95, respectively, for a 1-standard deviation [SD] increase).
 Serum-PC ALA was inversely related to all-cause mortality (HR: 0.65; 95% CI: 0.44 to 0.96, for a 1-SD increase).
 Conclusions: Elevated serum-PC EPA and ALA levels at the time of STEMI were associated with a lower risk of clinical adverse events.
 Consumption of foods rich in these fatty acids might improve the prognosis of STEMI.

 Guasch-Ferré, M., P. Hernández-Alonso, J.P.
 Drouin-Chartier, M. Ruiz-Canela, C. Razquin, E. Toledo, J. Li, C. Dennis, C. Wittenbecher, D. Corella, R. Estruch, M. Fitó, E. Ros, N. Babio, S.N.
 Bhupathiraju, C.B.
 Clish, L. Liang, M.A.
 Martínez-González, F.B.
 Hu, J. Salas-Salvadó, 2020.
-Walnut consumption, plasma metabolomics, and risk of type 2 diabetes and cardiovascular disease.
-J Nutr.
-00:1–9.
+Walnut consumption, plasma metabolomics, and risk of Type 2 diabetes and cardiovascular disease.
+J Nutr. doi: 10.1093/jn/nxaa374.

 Background: Walnut consumption is associated with lower risk of type 2 diabetes (T2D) and cardiovascular disease (CVD).
 However, it is unknown whether plasma metabolites related to walnut consumption are also associated with lower risk of cardiometabolic diseases.
 Objectives: The study aimed to identify plasma metabolites associated with walnut consumption and evaluate the prospective associations between the identified profile and risk of T2D and CVD.
 Methods: The discovery population included 1833 participants at high cardiovascular risk from the PREvención con DIeta MEDiterránea (PREDIMED) study with available metabolomics data at baseline.
 The study population included 57% women (baseline mean BMI (in kg/m2): 29.9; mean age: 67 y).
 A total of 1522 participants also had available metabolomics data at year 1 and were used as the internal validation population.
 Plasma metabolomics analyses were performed using LC-MS. Cross-sectional associations between 385 known metabolites and walnut consumption were assessed using elastic net continuous regression analysis.
 A 10-cross-validation (CV) procedure was used, and Pearson correlation coefficients were assessed between metabolite weighted models and self-reported walnut consumption in each pair of training–validation data sets within the discovery population.
 We further estimated the prospective associations between the identified metabolite profile and incident T2D and CVD using multivariable Cox regression models.
 Results: A total of 19 metabolites were significantly associated with walnut consumption, including lipids, purines, acylcarnitines, and amino acids.
 Ten-CV Pearson correlation coefficients between self-reported walnut consumption and the plasma metabolite profile were 0.16 (95% CI: 0.11, 0.20) in the discovery population and 0.15 (95% CI: 0.10, 0.20) in the validation population.
 The metabolite profile was inversely associated with T2D incidence (HR per 1 SD: 0.83; 95% CI: 0.71, 0.97; P = 0.02).
 For CVD incidence, the HR per 1-SD was 0.71 (95% CI: 0.60, 0.85; P < 0.001).
 Conclusions: A metabolite profile including 19 metabolites was associated with walnut consumption and with a lower risk of incident T2D and CVD in a Mediterranean population at high cardiovascular risk.